imineti/Unity-UWP-Subscriptions/README.md

 # Unity-UWP-Subscriptions
 Support for Unity UWP Subscriptions
+If you feel lead to buy me a beer or a pizza my paypal is kperil94@gmail.com and my cashapp is £STR4NGEWAYS

 Make sure to place the MicrosoftStoreSubscription.cs script somewhere in your project where it can be referenced by the assembly